IliesElJ/metalib/README.md

 Should add:
 - Mapping for each strategy in the following manner: mt5.TF => Stategy params (short.sma = .., lookback = .., ...)
 - Send telegram plots for Metagomano
+- MetaDO: add an arg, either -1 (mean-reversion) or 1 (trend following) and add to config a column for that arg.